nubenetes/awesome-kubernetes/docs/mlops.md

 - [analyticsindiamag.com: Is coding necessary to work as a data scientist?](https://analyticsindiamag.com/is-coding-necessary-to-work-as-a-data-scientist/) Non-programmers with a no-coding background can have a glorious career in data science and programming, and coding knowledge is more like a skill and not a criterion.
 - [redhat.com: Introducing Red Hat OpenShift Data Science](https://www.redhat.com/en/blog/introducing-red-hat-openshift-data-science)
 - [towardsdatascience.com: From DevOps to MLOPS: Integrate Machine Learning Models using Jenkins and Docker](https://towardsdatascience.com/from-devops-to-mlops-integrate-machine-learning-models-using-jenkins-and-docker-79034dbedf1) How to automate data science code with Jenkins and Docker: MLOps = ML + DEV + OPS
+- [towardsdatascience.com: How to Structure a Data Science Project for Readability and Transparency](https://towardsdatascience.com/how-to-structure-a-data-science-project-for-readability-and-transparency-360c6716800) And How to Create One in One Line of Code

 ## Tweets
 <details>